 City Treasurer's Hispanic Heritage Month Scholarship

-Chicago City Treasurer Kurt Summers is proud to announce the 2018 Hispanic Heritage Month Essay Contest.
+Chicago City Treasurer Melissa Conyears-Ervin is proud to announce the 2019 Hispanic Heritage Month Essay Contest.
 This scholarship recognizes a senior in high school who has displayed outstanding academic achievement or community involvement and writes a thoughtful and impactful essay (600-1,200 words) on a topic related to Hispanic Heritage Month.
 Participating students must also provide a description of their college plans.
 Winners will receive a $1,500 and $1,000 award, respectively.

 Website: Chicago City Treasurer

 CHICAGO PUBLIC SCHOOL STUDENTS MUST LOG-IN & APPLY VIA ACADEMIC WORKS ONLY

 Need Help signing-in to Academic Works?
 Check out the Academic Works User Comprehension Guide for assistance with your application.

 Do you attend a CPS Charter School?
 Click Here to Access The Electronic CHARTER Application